cschuchardt88/neo-examples-csharp/README.md

 All you have to do is go to the [templates](/templates/Contracts/) directory and copy the template folder to a location of your choice.
 After all is said and done.
 You can rename the `*.csproj` file to a more suitable name.
 Along with any `*.cs` files as well.
 See list _below_ for which templates we offer.
+Be sure to follow any `TODOS` comments.
 More to come...

 ## Templates
 - [Blank Smart Contract](/templates/Contracts/BlankContract)